-Student services can provide you with any support, information or guidance that you might need during your time at college.
+Student services provide you with any support, information or guidance you may need during your time at college.
 All our staff are friendly, trained to help and will treat your query confidentially.

 Student services can help with: